stevebrownlee/learn-ops-api/README.md

 ## Prerequisites

+### Learning Platform Request Collection

+1. Install Postman
+1. Open Postman app
+1. Click File > Import from the navbar
+2. Drag the `LearnOps.postman_collection.json` file into the dialog
+4. Requests will be imported and should appear on the left.

 ### Windows Developer Prerequisites

 If you are a Windows user, you will need to install WSL and Ubuntu.